Turning Sunlight, CO2, and Water into Fuel

 Project Innovation + Advantages:

-University of Wisconsin and the University of Massachusetts-Lowell are developing a low-cost metal catalyst to produce fuel precursors using abundant and renewable solar energy, water, and waste CO2 inputs.
-When placed in sunlight, the catalyst's nanostructured surface enables the formation of hydrocarbons from CO2 and water by a plasmonic catalytic effect.
+The University of Wisconsin-Madison (UW-Madison) and the University of Massachusetts-Lowell are developing a low-cost metal catalyst to produce fuel precursors using abundant and renewable solar energy, water, and waste CO2 inputs.
+When placed in sunlight, the catalyst’s nanostructured surface enables the formation of hydrocarbons from CO2 and water by a plasmonic catalytic effect.
 These hydrocarbons can be refined and blended to produce a fuel compatible with typical cars and trucks.
 Wisconsin is proving the technology in a small reactor before scaling up conceptual designs that could be implemented in a large solar refinery.
-The ability to convert CO2 waste into a viable fuel would decrease the transportation sector's carbon footprint and provide an alternative domestic source of fuel.
+The ability to convert CO2 waste into a viable fuel would decrease the transportation sector’s carbon footprint and provide an alternative domestic source of fuel.

 If successful, the team’s plasmonic-enhanced metal catalyst could support the efficient and economical conversion of CO2 into liquid transportation fuels.